arduino/help-center-content/content/Hardware Support/Nano Family/Enable-5-V-power-on-the-VUSB-or-VBUS-pin-on-Nano-boards.md

 The VBUS pin outputs whatever power (if any) is available on the USB port.

+> [!NOTE]
-> **Note:** The board operates on 3.3 V. Do not short the VBUS pin to any of the other pins on the board.
+> The board operates on 3.3 V. Do not short the VBUS pin to any of the other pins on the board.